 There will always be debates about what art is and what is not.

-But no matter what the definition of art may be, it has been around us for as long as humans have existed (i.e. cave paintings, hieroglyphics).
-Whether or not we are aware of it, we allow art to affect our lives one way or another, and the reasons why we make art are many!
+But no matter what the definition may be, it has been around us for as long as humans have existed (i.e. cave paintings, hieroglyphics).
+Whether or not we are aware of it, we allow arts to affect our lives one way or another, and the reasons why we make art are many!

-We use art for our entertainment, cultural appreciation, aesthetics, personal improvement, and even social change.
-We use art in order to thrive in this world.
+We use the arts for our entertainment, cultural appreciation, aesthetics, personal improvement, and even social change.
+We use the arts in order to thrive in this world.

 So, share your thoughts – What does art mean to you?